-The big advantages of this approach: suggestions are always made in your language and if you have a controlled vocabulary, this is considered since only keywords will be suggested, that were previously indexed.
+The big advantages of this approach: suggestions are always made in your language and if you have a controlled vocabulary it is taken into account since only previously indexed keywords will be suggested.
 The wording style is consistent throughout your complete image collection and therefore fragmented results through different wording is avoided.

 Bringing visual search to end-user is not only a question of technology, but also of the user interface.
 Everybody understands to type keywords in a searchbar.
 We've implemented a searchbar that retains the known search paradigma but - at the same time - supports colors and images as search input.

 This is the result of three iterations with customer feedback and demonstrate how visual search should be integrated into a search app.
 The searchbar is very powerful and handles different input types but hides the complexity of handling them.
 Simplicity is the best way to increase user adoption.